Last Updated on: 29th May 2023, 08:27 am

 Sun conures rub and tap their beaks against these items to wear away layers of dead keratin.

 Some sun conures use their cages to rub away dead keratin if they lack blunt, textured objects.
 However, old cages with broken bars and sharp edges may damage a sun conure’s beak.

 Will A Cracked Beak Heal Itself?

-It’s common for parrot beaks to become cracked and chipped.
-Minor injuries, trauma, diet, and age are all factors that contribute to a sun conure’s beak becoming slightly damaged.
+It’s common for parrots’ beaks to become cracked and chipped.
+Minor injuries, trauma, diet, and age contribute to a sun conure’s beak becoming slightly damaged.

-Baby sun conures are more likely to be able to regrow their cracked beaks than adult parrots because they’re usually more active and healthy.
+Baby sun conures are more likely to be able to regrow their cracked beaks than adults because they’re usually more active and healthy.

 Other factors that prevent a cracked beak from healing itself include:

 - Fissures that are too wide.

 - An infection that prevents healing.

 - Large pieces of the beak break off.